adroste/tableapp/README.md

 ### normal priority

+- [ ] remove desktop-client config and require user to enter url of tableapp instance on first start of the desktop-client
+- [ ] dockerize desktop-client build (multi-platform)
+- [ ] publish prebuilt binaries to github
+- [ ] add static link into client to download desktop app
+- [ ] fix screenshot problem on desktop-client
 - [ ] ?? remove extra-code for surveys
 - [ ] presentation-mode view
 - [x] login with kürzel (30min)